shubhampwr886/ansible/docs/index.md

 Edit file and add your hosts or group

 	[gang] 		#Hosts Group Name
 	10.0.3.44 	#Host1
 	10.0.3.45 	#Host2
 	10.0.3.46 	#Host3

 Install **Openssh-server** and traffic on 22 port on all Hosts.

 **Ad-hoc Commands**

-	ansible all -a "touch abc.txt"    #-- all nodes ansible gang -a "touch abc.txt"   #-- servers in gang group ansible gang -a "sudo apt install nginx"

-	#Range for first five nodes in "Gang: group"
+	ansible all -a "touch abc.txt"   	  #Create abc.txt file on all avaliable nodes as per inventory ansible gang -a "touch abc.txt"   	  #Create abc.txt file on 'gang' group which has 3 nodes ansible gang -a "sudo apt install nginx"  # Install nginx on gang group with sudo previledge ansible gang[0:4] -ba "apt install nginx" #Range for first five nodes in "Gang: group"
-	ansible gang[0:4] -ba "apt install nginx "

-	#for use sudo or -b :: same working :: either use sudo or use -b option
+	#**use sudo or -b :: same working :: either use sudo or use -b option**
 	ansible gang -a "sudo apt update -y"
 	#or
 	ansible gang -ba "apt update -y"